 If the paying parent is a student any earnings from employment will be used to calculate child maintenance payments.
 Student finance, including loans and grants, will not count for child maintenance.

 Child maintenance is reviewed each year.
 Payments may be affected by changes in the paying parent’s circumstances, such as a change in their income or family.
 The Child Maintenance Service should be told about these changes as soon as possible.

 Child maintenance rates are applied to gross weekly income.
 The rates differ depending on the gross weekly income amount:

-The following percentages will apply:
+The following percentages of gross weekly income will apply:

 12% for one qualifying child